toledompm/tweet-fetcher/README.md

 ## Description

-API to fetch and save tweets that contain a give #hashtag
+API to fetch and save tweets that contain a given #hashtag

 ## Setup